-Luke will be participating in the Insights Association’s Y Conference this year.
-On March 10 at 2:40 PM EST/1:40 PM CST, his presentation, “General Mills’ Quest for the First Moment of Truth: Novel qual methods to fuel effective innovation frameworks,” will share how our partnership with General Mills’ In-Context Experimentation team generated quick method pivots that allowed for research to continue through the pandemic.
+Luke participated in the Insights Association’s Y Conference with his presentation, “General Mills’ Quest for the First Moment of Truth: Novel qual methods to fuel effective innovation frameworks,” shared how our partnership with General Mills’ In-Context Experimentation team generated quick method pivots that allowed for research to continue through the pandemic.

 We have all been changed because of the historic experience of the past year and have lists of things we are eager to get back to (e.g. travel) and new habits we hope to retain (e.g. more intentionality).
 A return to normalcy isn’t going to happen, per se, but a return to fewer sacrifices and a re-embracing of ideal routines seems to be on the horizon.
 What are the implications of this from an insight and strategy standpoint?